ommahajan0208/Decay_Lab/README.md

 strength * exp(-lambda * age)
 ```

 This drops quickly over time.
 It is useful for temporary facts, recent chat details, or memories that should fade unless reinforced.
+In earlier versions of the project this was the primary decay model; it has since been superseded by HLRDecay.

 ### PowerLawDecay